-Methods used in this project include: field survey (topographic survey using GPS, grain size analysis, geomorphological survey); GIS analysis using aerial photographs, satellite images, DTMs.
+Methods used in this project include: field survey (geomorphological survey and recognition of different flow types); GIS analysis using aerial photographs, satellite images, DTMs.
 Numerical modeling could be eventually used according to the skills and interests of the PhD student.

-The Vaia storm (October 2018) will be one the case studies analyzed in this project.
+The Vaia storm (October 2018) will be one of the case studies analyzed in this project.